The BLOCK Project | Volunteering Event [07.16.17 & 07.23.17]

 St. Edward School 8th Graders Visit UW | College of Architecture, Suzzallo Library, and the Samuel E. Kelly Ethnic Cultural Center [11.21.16]

-On November 21, 2016, the South Seattle based St. Edward School 8th graders visited the University of Washington College of Architecture, Suzzallo Library and the Samuel E. Kelly Ethnic Cultural Center.
-This is through the AIA Seattle Chapter Diversity Round Table, Architects in School Program which Alex Rolluda is involved in.
-The focus of the program is to provide exposure, guidance and awareness to young minority students to the design profession to hopefully encourage and inspire them to follow the career of Architecture.
-The team of Architects visit the school twice a month and engage in exercises, lectures, site visits, with the culmination being a project for the school.
+On November 21, 2016 the South Seattle-based St. Edward School 8th graders visited the University of Washington College of Architecture, Suzzallo Library, and the Samuel E. Kelly Ethnic Cultural Center.
+The trip was organized by the AIA Seattle Chapter Diversity Round Table – Architects in School Program.
+Alex Rolluda, who is involved in the program, joined the students for their visit.
+The focus of the program is to provide exposure, guidance and awareness of the design profession to young minority students and to encourage them to follow a career in Architecture.
+The team of Architects visits the school twice a month and engages in exercises, lectures, and site visits.
+The culmination is a project for the school.

 Sound Transit hosted three public meetings in November 2016 to present the latest designs for three of the Lynnwood Link light rail extension stations.

-RAI represented on November 16th and presented the NE 185th station design with Kathi Williams and Christine Scherrer at Shoreline City Hall.
-The 30 percent design open house in Shoreline offered a chance for the community to provide feedback on station designs, station names, public art and other station-related projects.
+On November 16th, RAI presented the NE 185th Street station design with Kathi Williams and Christine Scharrer at Shoreline City Hall.
+The 30 percent design open house in Shoreline offered a chance for the community to provide feedback on station designs, station names, public art, and other station-related projects.

 SDF Rumble 2 Presentation:

 The house of [ex]CHANGE SDF Rumble 2 Presentation

 RAI has assembled a team of dedicated and creative design professionals to volunteer their time and expertise for the 2016 Seattle Design Festival Block Party.
 The event took place in Occidental Square on September 10th and 11th, 2016.